ValeSer/CV/README.md

 ## Valeria Serci

-Makers Academy student.
-Started from being a nanny and now able to write some Ruby and Javascript programs.
+Junior software developer, graduated at Makers Academy in November 2019.
-What I love about coding, is that, like a puzzle, it allows me to use my brain to find solutions to complex problems.
+What I love about coding is that, like a puzzle, it allows me to use my brain to find solutions to complex problems.

 ## Skills